 Tibidabo Amusement Park address: Tibidabo Square, 3-4, 08035 Barcelona

 Forget Bunkers del Carmel (one, because the overflow of visitors are becoming a nuisance to neighbors).
 The Tibidabo Skywalk Panoramic Area where you can get the best views of Barcelona, guaranteed.
 No, you can’t get that “hanging off the edge” Instagram shot, but it will take your breath away.
 From here, you get the best panoramic views of the Mediterranean Sea, the natural surroundings of Collserola and the city of Barcelona and suburbs.
-Also this area also has four attraction / rides:
+Also, this area also has four attractions / rides:

 Talaia (“Big Lever”) is literally THE HIGHEST place you can be in Barcelona at 550 feet above sea level.
 You go up a few times and hang in the air for a few seconds.
 You might be too scared to bring out your phone to take a shot because it can be scary for some!

 Carousel: a classic merry-go-round with beautiful horses.